Find Deleted Twitter Posts

 Find deleted Twitter posts with a URL-first workflow built on Internet Archive CDX captures.

-Quick answer: To find deleted Twitter posts, search the original tweet URL or profile URL in Xarchive, narrow the date window, then validate the closest archived captures.
+Quick answer: To find deleted Twitter posts, search the original tweet URL or profile URL in Xarchive, narrow the date window to the likely event period, compare nearby captures, and export the validated results you plan to cite.

 Step-by-Step